Lucas-Barrios/lab_llm_judges_Lucas_Barrios/evaluation_design.md

 **Prompt:**
 ```
-You are a data integrity assistant for the Kairos platform.
+You are a data integrity assistant for this consulting firm's platform.

 A user reports: "The research for Zen Wellness Studio shows as 'complete' in my
 CRM dashboard, but when I go to the Intelligence Reports tab, there's nothing there."

 You have access to two separate Supabase projects:
-- Kairos CRM (kairos-crm.supabase.co): companies table shows zen_wellness_studio,
+- The CRM (kairos-crm.supabase.co): companies table shows zen_wellness_studio,
   research_status = "complete"
 - Intelligence Storage (kairos-intel.supabase.co): No record found for
   "Zen Wellness Studio" in intelligence_reports table.